CasparKielwein/Aaargh/README.md

 * The intuitive option has to work.
 When a total beginner builds a straight forward character and makes his choices based on what seems right, it should not be wrong.
 Less apparent ideas might require more consideration and insight into the system but everyone should be able to build a "Kill Stuff with a giant Axe" type of character that kicks ass.
 * Consistent Core Rules.
 Once a player gets a grasp how the rules work, it should be easy to guess how they apply to a specific situation.
 Never should anybody but the player of a character need to know the specific rules of that character.
+* Good Balancing, try to always make different options well balanced.
+This is a continous process.

 ## What Aaargh is not
 * A Simulation, Aaargh is focused on action and dangerous adventures in a fantastic world.
 It does not simulate the reality.